 View a list of current and former Ledecky Fellows including biographical notes and articles.

-THE DANIEL STEINER UNDERGRADUATE EDITORIAL FELLOWSHIP (2014-2021), generously supported by an anonymous donor, provided summer support for an undergraduate to join Harvard Magazine’s editorial staff as a reporter and writer, while also receiving an introduction to the business aspects of magazine operations.
+THE DANIEL STEINER UNDERGRADUATE EDITORIAL FELLOWSHIP, generously supported by an anonymous donor from 2014 through 2021, provided summer support for an undergraduate to join Harvard Magazine’s editorial staff as a reporter and writer, while also receiving an introduction to the business aspects of magazine operations.
 The fellowship honored the memory of Daniel Steiner ’54, LL.B. ’58, who entered the University’s service in 1969, at the request of President Nathan Marsh Pusey, in the wake of the student strike and arrests on campus that year.
 The fellowship continues as the Harvard Magazine Summer Fellowship.

 View a list of former Steiner Fellows including biographical notes and articles.

 As the University has become truly international—in its student body, faculty ranks, alumni, and scholarly ambitions—the magazine has sought to cover Harvard around the globe with the immediacy and insight it brings to reporting in Cambridge and Boston.
 Several years ago, an anonymous donor who has a special interest in global Harvard met this need with an annual special gift that has enabled Harvard Magazine staff writers to travel throughout Africa and to Brazil, China, and other nations to report on faculty, students, and alumni at work—resulting in vivid, on-the-scenes reporting (on the HIV/AIDS crisis, climate change, green development, early childhood education, and more) in the magazine and at harvardmagazine.com.